-NB: Donations totals (above right) don't include following contributions:
+NB: Donations total (above) doesn't include following contributions:

-For most of those London years, Yeats lived, with his painter father & artistic siblings, in Bedford Park, the first-ever garden-suburb, whose diverse artists’-colony residents, fostered the young poet’s genius.
+Yeats spent most of his London family years here in Chiswick, West London, in Bedford Park, the world’s first-ever garden-suburb, whose diverse, Bohemian, artists’-colony residents, fostered the young Irish poet’s unique creative genius.

-Help the Artwork Project commission & install a major contemporary sculpture (the first dedicated to Yeats in Britain!) to be located at the heart of Bedford Park —
+Help the Artwork Project commission & install a major contemporary sculpture here in Bedford Park (the first honouring Yeats in Britain) to —

 If you'd like to run, swim, bake (or do anything else to raise some money), click the button below to get started.
 It's quick and easy to register and by doing so here at Wonderful.org, you can be sure that every penny raised will reach WB Yeats Bedford Park Project.